lyleantoine-collab/Satshield/whitepaper.md

 fifty Pi fives, flasher kit, rugged laptop, USB hub-plus one full-time dev and one summer student.

 Result:
-secure comms, two new STEM jobs-one tech, one First Nations summer student-rugged laptop, USB hub, and a thousand-dollar unit that turns profit on sale forty.
+secure comms, two new STEM jobs-one tech, one First Nations summer student-rugged laptop, USB hub, and a $1,000 unit that turns profit on sale forty.

 Revenue:
 forty grand year one.